Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VNET.PrivateSubnet.md

 ## DESCRIPTION

+Azure virtual network (VNET) subnets support disabling default outbound Internet access.
-By default, virtual machines (VMs) created in a virtual network without explicit outbound connectivity are assigned a default outbound public IP address.
-This IP address enables outbound connectivity to the internet.
+By default, virtual machines (VMs) have outbound connectivity to the Internet.

-Why disable default outbound access?

-- Security: Following the zero trust network security principle, it is not recommended to expose a virtual network to the internet by default.
-- Explicit Connectivity: It is better to use explicit methods of connectivity rather than implicit ones for granting internet access to VMs.
+Default outbound Internet access also applies to virtual machine scale sets (VMSS) configured with the uniform orchestration mode.

+When default outbound is enabled traffic to the Internet is automatically routing via a shared NAT pool.
+The IP address used by the shared NAT pool is used across multiple customers, and is subject to change.

+Default outbound access for new VMs and VMSS is scheduled for retirement in September 2025.

+Alternatively, outbound access to the Internet can be explictly configured.
+Explicit outbound access has the following benefits:

+- **Security**: Outbound Internet access can be used to transfer data or control out of your organization.
+  Controlling outbound access allows you to make an explict choice about which workloads require this vs those that don't.
-- Ownership and Stability: The default outbound access IP is managed by Microsoft, and its ownership or address might change, potentially causing disruptions.
+- **Ownership and stability**: The default outbound access IP is managed by Microsoft and used by multiple customers.

-Enabling the private subnet feature on a subnet prevents VMs within that subnet from using default outbound access to connect to public endpoints.

-This also applies to VMs within a scale set configured with uniform orchestration mode.

-Recommended approach:

-- Use explicit methods for public connectivity, such as:
+  As a result, you can't assume use the address for network security rules and the address might change unexpectedly in the future, potentially causing disruptions to any configuration relying on a stable or fixed IP address.

+Explicit outbound access can be provided to a specific workload or application by:

+- Deploying a NAT gateway into the subnet where the VM or VMSS is deployed.
-  - NAT Gateway: Provides a stable and owned public IP for outbound connectivity.
+- Deploying a Standard load balancer and configuring an outbound SNAT rule.

-  - Firewall: Offers outbound connectivity with built-in NAT capabilities.
+A public IP address can also be attached to a specific VM instance to provide explict outbound access.
+However, attaching a public IP address to a VM also allows inbound access from the Internet which further compromises the security of the VM.

+To provide outbound access to multiple workloads or applications a VWAN or hub and spoke network topology can be deployed.
+See the Azure Cloud Adoption Framework (CAF) for guidance and a reference architecture for deploying network connectivity in Azure.

 Note that there are limitations to this feature, so please refer to the documentation for detailed information.